cranksters/pd-usb/readme.md

 #### `getVersion()`

-Returns an object containing version information about the Playdate, such as its OS build info, SDK version, serial number, etc
+Returns an object containing version information about the Playdate, such as its OS build info, SDK version, serial number, etc.

 ```js
 const version = await device.getVersion();